Clarion-Limestone Edged by Ridgway; Clarion Triumphs Again Behind Duo of Devon Lauer and Dawson Smail

 Kyle Beichner and Christian Kluck each added 10 for Venango Catholic.

-Henry also had 15 rebounds, three assists and three steal as part of his big night.
-Beichner and Owen Campbell each added nine board to the winning cause.
+Henry also had 15 rebounds, three assists, and three steals as part of his big night.
+Beichner and Owen Campbell each added nine boards to the winning cause.

 Copyright © 2022 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.